Ans: All our teachers are qualified in their area of expertise.

 Ans: We have an enclosed Outdoor Learning Garden in almost all our centers, here at Children’s Garden that consists of a canopied seating area, garden beds that are child friendly and artificial grass surface.
-These area is used during the spring and fall months as an extended classroom space.
-The children may have snack outside, story time, a music class etc.
+This area is used during the spring and fall months as an extended classroom space.
+The children may have snacks outside, storytime, a music class etc.

 Most children tend not to veer very far from their loved ones when in a new environment and it can ultimately affect their involvement in the program.
 If you are looking for a school where you can share your child’s time at school then a co-op based philosophy may be a more suitable environment for you and your child.

 Ans: Our tuition schedule requires a large percentage of installments to be paid in full prior to the first day of school.
 Should a child start school and it is agreed upon by both the school and the parents that the child is not quite ready for an independent program then a full refund will be given,

 However, if the school feels confident that based on regular attendance the child will succeed with the transition and the parent is not willing to give it time then there are no refunds of any processed installments.

 Ans: sure sign that your child is ready for preschool is that you can envision them enjoying all of the activities a school has to offer.
 At this time you are the only one who knows your child the best and taking the time to view as many schools as possible is an excellent way to ensure that your child’s needs will be met.